If you’re looking for the best camera for street photography, then here are the top choices from street photographer Damien Demolder and the AP team.

 Picking the best camera for street photography can seem like a daunting task, but if you start on the basis that you’re going to need something small, light and responsive, you’re not going to go far wrong.

 It’s somewhat true that you can use any camera at all for street photography, in the same sense that you can technically play football in flip-flops, or travel from London to Edinburgh on a donkey.
-In reality, a good camera is going to help you nail the shot more often than not, and make your pursuit of street photography, above all else, a lot more enjoyable.
+In reality, a good camera is going to help you nail the shot more often than not, and make your pursuit of street photography, above all else, far more enjoyable.

 Why choosing the right camera is crucial